 Palm Springs, once California’s mecca for snowbirds, avid golfers and retirees, has surged in popularity over the last few years.
 Now, families, music festival enthusiasts, road trippers and couples looking for some R and R flock to the desert.
 With such a diverse clientele, how does a hotel cater to both LA hipsters looking for chill house DJ’s poolside while sipping jalapeño margaritas and children doing cannonballs into the middle of circular pink floaties?

 Below I have outlined the best hotels in Palm Springs for couples.
 There is a mixture of trendy boutique hotels, mid-century decor, modern takes on the classics and a few traditional hotels.
-Most of them are 21+, and if they are not, they still promise to be more mellow and relaxing than the turn tables and tequila you may find elsewhere.
+Most of them are 21+, and if they are not, they still promise to be more mellow and relaxing than the turntables and tequila you may find elsewhere.

 Note: The prices listed below are a rough estimate based on average prices in peak season.
 Make sure to check your specific dates for accurate pricing!
 If you can handle the heat, you can stay at these resorts for sometimes half the price between June-September!
 Palm Springs is also home to many conferences, tennis tournaments, and of course Coachella.
 Avoid these dates and you’ll save $$$!

 Read on to find out the best hotels in Palm Springs for Couples